 The steps leading up to the Carnegie Art Museum could be seen on the 1970s hit TV show, Dan August.
 Actor Burt Reynolds, who played August, ran up the iconic museum steps at the beginning of this popular American crime drama series.

 Oxnard was also the setting for scenes from the popular 1990s TV show, Melrose Place.
 The series played out the lives and loves of young adults with dramatic elements every week.
 Scenes were captured along Capri Way in Oxnard Shores, where the actors occupied a beach house.

 Oxnard continues to be a sought-after location for many movies and TV programs.
-In 2018, Oxnard was captured in Captain Marvel, filmed next to HAAS Motorsports’ car racing location and The Rookies TV series, which was filmed in Downtown Oxnard.
+In 2017, FOX filmed the Rosewood TV series in Downtown Oxnard's historic Plaza Park.
+In 2018, Oxnard was captured in Bad Times at the El Royale; Captain Marvel, which was filmed next to HAAS Motorsports’ car racing location and The Rookies TV series, which was filmed in Downtown Oxnard.
 Productions filmed in Oxnard in 2019 included the Apple TV series Stockton in addition to Live After Lock Up.
 The Dating Game was also filmed at Seabridge in 2019, in addition to a couple of music videos.

 In 2019, Tommy Bahama, Trina Turk and CARMAX shot TV commercials in Oxnard.
 As of 2020, two commercials are in the works, including a commercial for the California Lottery, which is filming at The Collection at RiverPark, and an international car commercial for Japan.
 Oxnard has also graced the pages and even the covers of fashion magazines like Vogue, featuring celebrities like Zendaya.